 - Files and Folders

-On this page you can add files, folders and shortcuts to the installation and set their properties.
+On this page you can add files, folders and shortcuts to the installation and set their properties on the Merge Module Project.

 - Merge Module Organization